cipher0411/healthcare/readme.md

-# 🏥 CipherKnights CareApp - Django Healthcare Management System
+# 🏥 Ci-Wellbeing - Django Healthcare Management System

 A **secure healthcare management application** built with **Django**, designed for care homes to manage **service users, healthcare workers, and daily activities**.
 This project focuses not only on **care delivery & documentation** but also on **cybersecurity monitoring** to detect and mitigate different types of cyber attacks.